Vox AC30: copper and grey panels, Celestion blues and silvers

 Detail of serial number 15084 (chassis produced by Burndept).
 The "T" and flash of red paint indicates at Treble model.
 Note the cut-out behind the cage nut.
 The chassis number is 05648.

 As mentioned at the head of this page, serial number plates are normally machine stamped.
-The voicing - "N", "T" or "B" - is still hand stamped, however.
+The voicing - "T", "B", "TB" - is still hand stamped, however.
+So far, not a single AC30 Twin with "Normal" voicing has come to light in the 15000s.

 If anyone knows of further amps that should be incorporated on this page, .